ishank-juneja/expert-guided-PACexploration/README.md

 ### Instructions to run the scripts

-The code is available in the `source` folder.
+The code is available in the `code` folder.

 Instructions Coming soon ...